axelexic/fhe.academy/docs/bgv/bgv.md

 adversary), then for all $x, y_1, y_2 \in R_q$, $\prob[x + \rho =
 y_1]$ $= \prob[y_1 - x = \rho]$ $= \frac{1}{|R_q|}$ $= \prob[x +
 \rho = y_2]$.
-This proof can be made more precise using hybrid argument, but don't need it.
+This proof can be made more precise using hybrid argument, but we don't need it.

 In the context of Ring-LWE, for plaintext $m \in [[p]] \subseteq \ZZ$, secret key $\vec{s} \xleftarrow{\$} R_q$, and error $\vec{e}